 The Euroa Community Cinema staff and volunteers strive to meet your accessibility needs.
 Please speak with the volunteers at the screenings for assistance, or alternatively, you may call the Council’s Customer Service Team before attending a screening on 1800 065 993 (BH).

-• We have two rows of seats with armrests that fold up out of the way; there is also more room in front of those seats compared to the other rows of seats
+We have two rows of seats with armrests that fold up out of the way to provide more room.
+There is also more room in front of those seats compared to the other rows of seats.

-• A hearing loop is available for patrons with hearing aids or who are hearing impaired – please ask the volunteers if you require this on your arrival.
+A hearing loop is available for patrons with hearing aids or who are hearing impaired – please ask the volunteers if you require a hearing loop device on your arrival.

 →Click here to view social story